Many new fish owners worry they might not know if something is wrong with their much loved pets.

-While some changes in color can be natural and no cause for concern, turning black can indicate your fish is in trouble and you may need to make a few changes to see if you can help them.
+While some changes in color can be natural and no cause for concern, turning black can indicate trouble and you may need to make a few changes to see if you can help them.

-As always, if you’re very concerned, especially if your fish is showing other symptoms along with the color change, you should seek specialist advice as soon as possible.
+As always, if you’re very concerned, especially if your pet is showing other symptoms along with the color change, you should seek specialist advice as soon as possible.

 In most cases, there’s no need to panic if you notice your fish turning black.
-We’ve come up with a few of the most common reasons for your fish turning black to help you work out if it is a natural change, or an issue that needs your attention.
+We’ve come up with a few of the most common reasons to help you work out if it’s a natural change, or an issue that needs your attention.

 All fish have different cells in their skin, and some produce a black pigment called melanin.
-If you place your fish tank against a dark back drop, for example dark wallpaper, or if you decorate your tank with lots of dark items or rocks, then your fish may begin to produce more melanin.
+If you place your aquarium against a dark back drop, for example dark wallpaper, or if you decorate your tank with lots of dark items or rocks, then your goldfish may begin to produce more melanin.

-If natural changes in color are the reason your fish is turning black, you should notice the change on patches of the body, or in the fins.
+If natural changes in color are the reason for turning black, you should notice the change on patches of the body, or in the fins.
 This type of color change is completely natural and normal, and is nothing to worry about.

-High ammonia levels in your fish tank can cause problems for the health of your fish…but the good news is, it’s fairly easy to fix this problem.
+High ammonia levels in your aquarium can lead to toxic poisoning and health problems, but the good news is, it’s fairly easy to fix this problem.

 Ammonia is created as a by-product from the waste produced by your fish, but the levels they produce themselves is not harmful to their skin.
 The issues arise when excess food is also left in the tank to rot, as more ammonia is produced from this.

-If high ammonia levels are what is causing your fish to turn black, this means the level has already been high and has caused small burns on the skin of your fish.
+If high ammonia levels are the cause of turning black, this means the level has already been high and has caused small burns on the skin.
 As the ammonia levels drop, the damaged skin will start to heal, and this is when the black patches on the body will appear.

 To help stop the initial risks of ammonia burns, remember to give your tank a thorough clean regularly, as removing some of the old water will help keep the ammonia levels low.